makersacademy/bowling-challenge/README.md

 # Bowling Challenge #

   This program uses JavaScript (and Jasmine for test writing) to create a scorecard for a single player in bowling by counting and totalling the scores of that player throughout a bowling game.
+I approached this by initially creating a rough domain model to map out what it is that I need to achieve.
+This involved breaking down the rules of bowling in small steps and applying them one by one.

 ## The Rules of Bowling